In Depth Baby Product Reviews Led by a Pediatrician

 • Features

-• EMF (not scored, informational only)
+• EMF (informational only)

 Movement monitors also include testing and research on reliability and portability.
 Each baby monitor is also tested for the amount of EMF it emits.